aphpity/Minecraft-Bedrock-Client/README.md

 4. No commercial resale, repackaging or paid redistribution without authorization.

 ## Supported Version
-Minecraft Bedrock Edition 1.16.100.4
+Minecraft Bedrock Edition,not support java lmao

 ## How To Use
-1. Inject the compiled DLL into the game process.
+1. Open the exe and wait for injecting the compiled hack.DLL into the minecraft game process.
 2. Open the in-game menu to toggle each module.

 ## License